NCAR/esds/posts/2021/geocat-tutorial.md

 - Create a conda environment from the `environment.yml` by first navigating into the repository with `cd plotting-with-geocat-tutorial` and then running `conda env create -f environment.yml`

-- Activate the environment by running `conda activate geocat-viz-tutorial`
+- Activate the environment by running `conda activate plotting-with-geocat-tutorial`

 - Launch JupyterLab by running `jupyter lab`.